 If You Can’t Pay Your Mortgage

 Contact your lender immediately to explain why you can’t make your payment.
 They will likely want to know if your financial situation is a temporary issue or a more permanent one.
-They may ask for details on your income and expenses, as well as any net worth assets.

 Most, if not all, lenders will want to help you avoid foreclosure.
 After reviewing your situation, your loan servicer will discuss options that may be available for you and inform you of the next steps.